Vusena/yolo/explanation.md

 RUN npm ci --production – Installs only production dependencies, keeping the image smaller and excluding development-only packages.

 COPY . . – Copies all backend source files (server.js, routes/, models/, etc.) into the container.

+FROM node:18-alpine AS production – Begins the final stage using the same base image.

+COPY --from=build /usr/src/app /app – Transfers the built app into the production container.

 EXPOSE 5000 – Documents the port that the backend service will listen on.
 This allows Docker or other services to know which port to map.